BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

 ![](images/flood_plugin_merge.png)

-At the end, you should see the image below, which means our online repository is now updated with your new code!
+At the end, you should see the image below, which means your online repository is now updated with your new code!

 ![merge_done](https://user-images.githubusercontent.com/26173597/145111544-dea73c05-a8a5-47bb-85c4-d9431ca0de0e.png)